Impact 2025

 LPM Workforce

-At the time of this report, there were 51 full-time staff at LPM across all levels in the organization.
+At the time of this report, there were 45 full and part-time staff at LPM across all levels in the organization.
 This report includes all of them; it does not include contractors, who sometimes appear on-air or in other capacities for LPM.

 Race/Ethnicity